Miranda Lambert's Husband Brendan McLoughlin Dances Shirtless in 'Tequila Does' Remix Video

 Miranda Lambert tapped husband Brendan McLoughlin for a cameo in the dance-pop video

-Miranda Lambert is celebrating summer with a little help from her husband Brendan McLoughlin.
+Miranda Lambert is celebrating summer with a little help from her husband Brendan McLoughlin and her brother Luke Lambert.

 On Tuesday, the country superstar, 37, debuted her music video for the Telemitry Remix to "Tequila Does," a track that originally appeared on her 2019 album Wildcard.
 While the song is all about Lambert's love for the liquor, she snuck some real-life romance into the project, too.
 The former NYPD officer, 29, made a cameo in a few scenes, along with the couple's family and friends.